nespinosadice22/COS-435-RL-MrQ/README.md

 sbatch run_mrq.slurm

-To check status: squeue -u netid
+To check status: squeue -u netid (max 2 gpus per user so will say PD until it starts, then R when running) To check output/error: cat slurm-{slurm job id}.out or  cat slurm-{slurm job id}.err

 After it finishes, cd to folder and run wandb sync --sync-all